fenago/ml-scikit-keras-tensorflow/labs/lab_17.md

     that it was "the most interesting idea in the last 10 years in Machine Learning."

-In this chapter we will start by exploring in more depth how autoencoders work and how to use them for dimensionality reduction, feature extraction, unsupervised pretraining, or as generative models.
+In this lab we will start by exploring in more depth how autoencoders work and how to use them for dimensionality reduction, feature extraction, unsupervised pretraining, or as generative models.
 This will naturally lead us to GANs.
 We will start by building a simple